 - We’re proud of what we do for others and take it to heart when we see the smiles on the faces of those we support.

 - We make a difference in our community and all the people we touch.

 Since its inception, the Park City Rotary Club has raised over $1 million for its causes.
 Funding comes from a wide variety of sources where the club has used innovation and passion to raise revenue while having fun.

-One of the community’s favorite festivals is Miner’s Day, celebrated on Labor Day each year.
-The club organizes the entire day, from sunrise breakfast and 5k to a parade, afternoon in the park, skateboarding competition and the famous mucking and drilling competition, celebrated Park City’s mining heritage.
+One of the community’s favorite festivals is Miners Day, celebrated on Labor Day each year.
+The club organizes the entire day, from the St. Mary’s Catholic Church’s sunrise breakfast and Twilight Rotary’s 5k, to a parade, afternoon in the park and the famous mucking and drilling demonstrations celebrated Park City’s mining heritage.
 The centerpiece of the day is the celebrated Running of the Balls, a fun time before the parade when upwards of 10,000 individuals watch their lucky golf balls roll down historic Main Street.